Table of Contents

 Does the Provider Get Good Reviews?

 Don’t forget to check the provider’s reputation.
-Reliability is important when you’re stuck on the side of the road waiting for a tow or jump-start.
+Reliability is important when you’re stuck on the side of the road waiting for a tow or a jump-start.
 An important part of researching different plans includes reading customer reviews.

 The Takeaway